Jeremy Conrad left his own VC firm to start a company, and investors like what he’s building – TechCrunch

 What it’s selling to real estate developers, project managers and construction supervisors is really two things, which is safety and information.

-Here’s how it works: using off-the-shelf hardware components that are reassembled in San Francisco and hardened (meaning secured to reduce vulnerabilities), the company incorporates its machine-learning software into this camera-based platform, then mounts the system onto cranes at construction sites.
+Here’s how it works: Using off-the-shelf hardware components that are reassembled in San Francisco and hardened (meaning secured to reduce vulnerabilities), the company incorporates its machine-learning software into this camera-based platform, then mounts the system onto cranes at construction sites.
 From there, the system streams 4K live feeds of what’s happening on the ground, while also making sense of the action.

-Say dozens of concrete pouring trucks are expected on a construction site.
+Say dozens of concrete-pouring trucks are expected on a construction site.
 The cameras, with their persistent view, can convey through a dashboard system whether and when the trucks have arrived and how many, says Conrad.
 It can determine how many people on are on a job site, and whether other deliveries have been made, even if not with a high degree of specificity.

 “We can’t say [to project managers] that 1,000 screws were delivered, but we can let them know whether the boxes they were expecting were delivered and where they were left,” he explains.